peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.MediaType ContentType { get; set;}

 Gets or sets this message's media type.
+Cannot be set to null.
+If set to a media type, updates the Content-Type header field as appropriate.

 <b>Returns:</b>